caraml-dev/merlin/docs/getting-started/README.md

 # Getting Started

-To start learning about using Merlin, check out the [User Guides](../user-guide/readme.md)
+To start learning about using Merlin, check out the
+{% page-ref page="user-guide/README.md" %}

-To start developing for Merlin, check out the [Developer Guides](../dev-guide/readme.md)
+To start developing for Merlin, check out the
+{% page-ref page="dev-guide/README.md" %}

 To connect to an existing Merlin deployment then click on [Connecting to Merlin](../connecting-to-merlin/README.md)